 As a rule, capital cities are protected by the latest developments of the defense industry, and Moscow is no exception.
-There are dozens of abandoned military facilities around the city and many of them are quite fascinating.
-This article describes some of these objects.

 Former S-25 Berkut missile system launching sites

 There are two abandoned sites to the west and to the southwest of Moscow.
 They used to serve as bases for S-25 Berkut surface-to-air missile systems that were adopted by the Soviet Army in May, 1955.
 The main purpose of the systems was to guard the airspace above and around Moscow.
 The development of this air defense missile system (ADMS) was one of the most complex, ambitious and costly projects initiated in the USSR after WWII.
 As a matter of fact, It became the first fully operational ADMS of such magnitude.

 The whole of Moscow’s air defense structure consisted of 56 missile systems making up two concentric circles around the city.
 Roads were built specifically to serve miltary transportation purposes.
 Several layers of concrete slabs were meant to endure large tonnage missile hauling units.
 The roads began to be used by civillians soon after completion, although they were officially declared civilian only in 1980s and paved with asphalt.
 However, to this very day they are commonly referred to as “betonkas” (colloquial name for concrete roads).